-The American Small Business Prosperity Plan
+Support the American Small Business Prosperity Plan

 Make the Tax Cuts and Jobs Act Permanent

 The 2017 Tax Cuts and Jobs Act unleashed a tsunami of small business expansion—leading to one of the strongest economies in half a century.
 But now, the legislation is set to incrementally expire and effectively hike taxes on America’s small business community.
 Congress should make small business tax relief permanent.
+According to JCNF polling, 78 percent of small businesses support the move.

 Unleash Domestic Energy Production

 High gas prices are a top concern for small businesses as they face skyrocketing transportation costs.
 Congress should demand that the Biden administration unshackle the U.S. oil industry so they can increase production and lower costs.
+According to JCNF polling, 83 percent of small businesses support the move.

 Healthcare Reform to Benefit Small Businesses and Families